Campbell, William Henry

 In the Army Register of Soldiers’ Effects, the name of Rifleman William Henry Campbell’s widow is recorded as Margaret J.

-Rifleman William Henry Campbell (No. 17/548) has no known grave and he is commemorated on the Thiepval Memorial in France.
+Rifleman William Henry Campbell (No. 17/548) has no known grave, and he is commemorated on the Thiepval Memorial in France; on the War Memorial tablet in Knock Methodist Church Belfast, and on the Holywood Orange Lodges Memorial Plaque (as Henry Campbell).